dwkimm01/WaveShareDisplay/README.md

 Started from [Waveshare](https://github.com/waveshare/e-Paper)

 TODO
+* Clear window to all white initially
+* Set currently playing as default screen at startup
+* Only send update to display if there are changes
 * Make widget class and move over screen_XXX which are just examples
 * Make LMS default play only locally
 DONE * Fix string widget XY not taking into account all mirror and all rotate properly